ibm-cloud-docs/vmware/select-storage-option-use-vmware.md

 * HA: Supported for both host and disk failures.
 Failure domains are supported from v6 of VMware.
 * Replication: [vSphere Replication Virtual Appliance ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://pubs.vmware.com/srm-51/index.jsp?topic=%2Fcom.vmware.srm.install_config.doc%2FGUID-E654F2D8-7D56-4A81-9568-E85172A7022D.html){: new_window}
 * Replication and disaster recovery:
-    1. Schedule VM back up via VMware vCenter Server
-    2. Create VM snapshot
-    3. Created Data DE for the VM
-    4. Restore the VM
 * Reliability: Tolerates up to three host failures with seven or more hosts.
 Failure domains were introduced in v6 of VMware.

 [1] vSan 6.2 new feature, stretched clusters, allows for hosts to be in different pods in the same data center (validation tests are in progress). <!-- Should this in progress mention be removed? -->